erikat21/LoL-First-Achievements-Project/README.md

 to collect 500 simulated K-S values and got a p-value of 0.0.
 Since the p-value I found (0.0) is less than my significance level (0.05) I reject the null hypothesis in favor of the alternative.
-This suggests that the distribution of wins is **not** the same for teams with more achievements and less achievements, meaning the number of first achievements may have a significant impact on match outcomes.
+This suggests that the distribution of wins is **not** the same for teams with more achievements and teams with less achievements, meaning the number of first achievements may have a significant impact on match outcomes.

 Below is a plot showing the observed K-S value against an empirical distribution of K-S values from the permutation test.